Aakarshan-chauhan/Tensorflow-cert/README.md

 :heavy_check_mark: Ensure that inputs to a model are in the correct shape.

-- [ ] Ensure that you can match test data to the input shape of a neural network.
+:heavy_check_mark: Ensure that you can match test data to the input shape of a neural network.

-- [ ] Ensure you can match output data of a neural network to specified input shape for test data.
+:heavy_check_mark: Ensure you can match output data of a neural network to specified input shape for test data.

 :heavy_check_mark: Understand batch loading of data.